 - Ms. Bernard, Dr. Gelatt, Ms. Helton, Mr. Pickerell and Ms. Tallett are customers of the Company's subsidiaries.
-Prior to the Demutualization (see page 57), Directors were required to own an insurance policy or annuity contract issued by Principal Life Insurance Company ("Principal Life").
-All insurance policies, annuity contracts and agreements for trust services held by Directors are on the same terms and conditions as those offered to the public. - The Gelatt family companies (of which Dr. Gelatt is the CEO) and an affiliated trust own insurance and pension products issued by Principal Life. - Ms. Bernard, Mr. Pickerell and Ms. Tallett are directors, and Mr. Hochschild is an executive officer, of for profit entities with which the Company's subsidiaries conducted ordinary commercial transactions.
+Prior to the Demutualization (see page 58), Directors were required to own an insurance policy or annuity contract issued by Principal Life.
+All insurance policies, annuity contracts and agreements for trust services held by Directors are on the same terms and conditions as those offered to the public. - The Gelatt family companies (Dr. Gelatt is the CEO) and an affiliated trust own insurance and pension products issued by Principal Life. - Ms. Bernard, Mr. Pickerell and Ms. Tallett are directors, and Messrs.
+Hochschild and Mills are executive officers of for profit entities with which the Company's subsidiaries conduct ordinary commercial transactions.